 - You can make a bigger batch and use a hand blender to beat the coffee and sugar mixture.

 - Store the beaten coffee in the refrigerator for upto a week and use as needed.

 - To make the cappuccino, heat milk in a pan.

-- Add a tbsp of beaten coffee mixture in a cup.
+- Add a tablespoon of beaten coffee mixture in a cup.

 - Pour the boiling hot milk over it from a little distance and then mix with a spoon.